Jesse Jackson: 1990s

+In 1998, Clinton's affair with White House intern Monica Lewinsky became public, and his lying under oath about the affair led to an impeachment inquiry by the House.
+In an interview with The Washington Post, Jackson explained his opposition to Clinton's removal from office: "The punishment of impeachment does not correspond to the nature of Mr. Clinton's lack of candor.
+What he did does not fit the definition of high crimes; it was a little crime."
+On December 17, Jackson led a prayer vigil outside the U.S. Capitol for the purpose of increasing the visibility of those opposed to Clinton's impeachment.
+The House impeached Clinton the next day.

-On November 18, 1999, seven Decatur, Illinois high school students were expelled for two years after participating in a brawl at a football game.
+On November 18, 1999, seven Decatur, Illinois, high school students were expelled for two years after participating in a brawl at a football game.
 The incident was caught on home video and became a national media event when CNN ran pictures of the fight.
-After the students were expelled, Jackson argued that the expulsions were unfair and racially biased.
-He called on the school board to reverse its decision.
+After the students were expelled, Jackson argued that the expulsions were unfair and racially biased, and called on the school board to reverse its decision.